genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/09_state_management.md

 ```

 :::info
 You may have noticed we are passing a `transactional = ture` parameter into our event handler.
 This ensures any exception or nack returned will result in a complete rollback of all parts of the onCommit and onValidate (the transaction also covers read commands) blocks.
-You can read more on transactions [here](/server-modules/event-handler/basics/#transactional-event-handlers-acid)
+You can read more about transactions [here](/server-modules/event-handler/basics/#transactional-event-handlers-acid)
 :::

 ## Add Event Handlers for the rest of the states